-Sadly Yvonne passed away in 2010 and the town has been without an official Jemima for some time, but they are keen to fill the position as 2022 approaches – the year of the 225th anniversary.
-Julie recalls Yvonne as a tremendous lady who adored her role as the Fishguard icon, and has said that it has proved difficult to find someone to match Yvonne and Jemima’s larger-than-life character.
+Sadly Yvonne passed away in 2010 and the town has been without an official Jemima for some time, but they are keen to fill the position as 2022 approaches - the year of the 225th anniversary.
+Julie recalls Yvonne as a tremendous lady who adored her role as the Fishguard icon, and has said it has proved difficult to find someone to match Yvonne and Jemima’s larger-than-life characters.
 Much of the literature you see about Jemima still uses pictures of Yvonne to this day.

-If you’re in Fishguard exploring the history of the Last Invasion of Britain and Jemima Nicholas’ involvement, you might want to call in to Seaways, Fishguard’s independent bookstore.
-I called in after meeting with Julie, and couldn’t resist picking up a beautifully illustrated story book about Jemima.
+If you're in Fishguard exploring the history of the Last Invasion of Britain and Jemima Nicholas' involvement, you might want to call in to Fishguard's independent bookstore.
+I called in after meeting with Julie, and couldn't resist picking up a beautifully illustrated story book about Jemima.

-So what makes Jemima so inspirational?
+So what makes Jemima inspirational?

 Whether you believe the rumours or choose to take the original account at face value, there’s no denying Jemima was a pretty brave lady.
-Fishguard Invasion Centre Trustee Julie Coggins described Jemima as a large and strong lady who wasn’t scared of defending her town.
+Fishguard Invasion Centre Trustee Julie described Jemima as a large and strong lady who wasn’t scared of defending her town.
 In one phrase, Julie puts Jemima’s “sheer courage” as the leading quality which makes her so inspirational.